Approved PCP foster families do not have to complete the DCBS approval process.

 - The Foster Parent Adoption Referral notice;

-- Copy of the placement agreement;
+- A copy of the placement agreement;

-- Forwards the DPP-195 Adoptive Placement Agreement to the PCP worker to obtain the family's signatures;
+- Forwards the DPP-195 Adoptive Placement Agreement to the PCP worker to obtain the family's signatures; and

 - Notifies the PCP agency when foster care payments to the PCP agency are to be discontinued.
 3